MENU

 We want to increase audience engagement with the art program, promote the digital resource, and boost user view and session time on the official website.

-Revolutionizing navigation of the homepage
+Revolutionizing navigation

 By completely reconstructing the website's IA structure, I utilized existing design system components, as well as adding in some innovative mind to create new presentations for unique information that are accessible and support intuitive navigation.